shiningrain/DREAM/README.md

 ### RQ1-Figure

-To evaluate the effectiveness of DREAM in fixing the AutoML in- effective search bug and performance bug, we conduct comparative experiments with a total of fifteen searches on four datasets with each search strategy (i.e., three baseline strategies in AutoKeras and the repaired search in DREAM).
+To evaluate the effectiveness of DREAM in fixing the AutoML ineffective search bug and performance bug, we conduct comparative experiments with a total of fifteen searches on four datasets with each search strategy (i.e., three baseline strategies in AutoKeras and the repaired search in DREAM).
 In this experiment, we observe whether DREAM can effectively repair the bugs in the AutoML pipeline and guide the search to perform better and more effectively, and the results are shown in this [directory](./SupplementalExperimentResults/RQ1-Figure).

 The results show that *DREAM* is effective in repairing the performance and ineffective search bugs of the AutoML pipeline.